 You might have thoughts like, “I’ve tried it and it doesn’t work.I’m not into networking.
 It’s just not my thing.
 I don’t like talking to strangers.
 I’m afraid to fail, or, I’m afraid that someone won’t like it,” or anything like that’s stopping you from actually taking the action.

-So then second, you need to find the right people to talk to.
+Then the second thing: You need to find the right people to talk to.

 Then you need to craft some messaging that is compelling for someone to want to help you and even compelling for someone to want to respond to you.

-So you’ve got to ask yourself, “Why would they respond to me?
+You’ve got to ask yourself, “Why would they respond to me?
 Why wouldn’t they respond to me?
 What’s in it for them?
 If I were them, would I respond?”

-The third thing, be clear on what you have to offer and believe fully in your own value.
+The third thing: Be clear on what you have to offer and believe fully in your own value.

 Any of these is fine, but we want to see the opportunity all the way through.

-Then the most important point of all is you need to stay consistent.
+The most important point of all is you need to stay consistent.
 You need to stay in the belief that this is going to happen for you.